Teretonga Park

-Teretonga (means "Swift South" in Maori) is a 2.570 km motor racing circuit situated 8 km south-west of Invercargill, New Zealand.
+Teretonga (meaning "Swift South" in Māori) is a 2.570 km motor racing circuit situated 8 km south-west of Invercargill, New Zealand.
 It is home of the Southland Sports Car Club.
-The circuit was established in 1957 and is the southernmost FIA-recognised race track in the world (the Autódromo Carlos Romero in Tolhuin, Tierra del Fuego (Argentina) is further south but is not FIA recognised).
+The circuit was established in 1957 and was the southernmost FIA-recognised race track in the world prior to 2023; it has now been succeeded by the Autódromo Enrique Freile in Argentine Patagonia.
 It is also the country's oldest purpose-built venue.

 Regular racing programme includes rounds of the local Clubmans Series; featuring rounds of South Island Racing Registers and a very large Classic Car meeting in February of each year.
 The circuit is also used for Sprints and Motorkhanas.
 Other clubs run Motor Cycle and Drag Races at Teretonga.
 Regarded by many drivers as the best and safest track in the country, it has been up-graded on a continual basis.